Endless Exploration

 The Southern Blue Ridge Mountains are full of beautiful backroads that wind in and out of the Cherokee National Forest east of Chattanooga, offering endless opportunities for exploration!
 To help sort through all the options, we've provided some of our favorite bikepacking and gravel bike routes below.

-We've arranged the routes based on their proximity to the three rivers that define this region, with the Ocoee to the south, the Tellico to the north, and the Hiwassee in the middle.
-(For less challenging routes, please see the Chattanooga section at the bottom of the page.
-And for routes in other parts of the state, check out the Gravel Grinders of Tennessee route collection.)
+We've categorized the routes based on their proximity to the three rivers that define this region, with the Ocoee to the south, the Tellico to the north, and the Hiwassee in the middle.
+(We've also included a few less challenging routes around Chattanooga.
+For routes in other parts of the state, check out the Gravel Grinders of Tennessee route collection.)

 If you're new to bikepacking, we highly recommend you check out this primer from our friends at Bikepacking.com: https://bikepacking.com/bikepacking-101